vuejs/vuepress/packages/docs/docs/api/node.md

 - Type: `object`
 - Required: `{}`

-It’s very useful when you’re writing tests and don’t want to depend on actual config file, for all options please head [siteConfig](../config/README.md).
+It’s useful when you’re writing tests and don’t want to depend on actual config file, for all options please head [siteConfig](../config/README.md).